-- (2) Introduction into service of a weapon, ammunition or a laser device, which does not meet the design limitations of the range. - (3) Introduction of a new firing practice or firing system that does not meet the design limitations of the range. - (4) Whenever it is considered that use of the range is unsafe. - 15.
-Range Auditing Officers.
+(4) Whenever it is considered that use of the range is unsafe.

+20. Range Auditing Officers.
 Live firing may only be conducted on NZDF controlled ranges that have been declared safe by Weapons and Range Safety Branch, or an appointed Range Auditing Officer.
-Range auditing officers are to be appointed by the relevant controlling authority and have attended a Range Advisory Officers Seminar conducted by Weapons and Range Safety Branch within the previous five years. - 16.
-Associated Publications.
-Publications to be read in conjunction with these RSO are: - a.
-Minutes of the meeting held between the NRANZ and NZDF dated 21 February 2003. - b.
-Memorandum of Understanding between NRANZ and NZDF, dated 18 August 2011. - c.
+Range auditing officers are to be appointed by the relevant controlling authority and have attended a Range Advisory Officers Seminar conducted by Weapons and Range Safety Branch within the previous five years.

+21. Associated Publications.
+Publications to be read in conjunction with these RSO are:

+- a.
+Minutes of the meeting held between the NRANZ and NZDF dated 21 February 2003, - b.
+Memorandum of Understanding between NRANZ and NZDF, dated 18 August 2011, - c.
 NRANZ Range Licence, dated 22 August 2011, - d.
 NRANZ Technical Rules and Regulations for Fullbore Target Rifle Shooting dated 2009 (edition 5 May 2017). - e.
-NRANZ Markers Code of Conduct and Marking Procedures dated December 2016. - 17.
-Cone of Fire.
-The NRANZ Cones of Fire (CoF) table, attached at Annex C to this Chapter, were developed by the NRANZ in consultation with Weapon & Range Safety Branch NZDF.
+NRANZ Markers Code of Conduct and Marking Procedures dated December 2016.

+22. Cone of Fire.
+The NRANZ Cones of Fire (CoF) table, attached at Annex B to this Chapter, were developed by the NRANZ in consultation with Weapon & Range Safety Branch NZDF.
 These CoF are the only authorised CoF approved for use by the NRANZ, WRA and its affiliated clubs on Seddon Range.
+The CoF consists of the core distribution, unintentional aiming error, variable weather conditions, wind estimation error and wrong target error.

+23. Ballistic Safety Maintenance Schedule (BSMS).
+In accordance with Reference A, a BSMS is to be implemented for Seddon Range.
+As this is an NZDF requirement, WRSC Range Control is the point of contact for any BSMS issues.

+24. Maintenance and Environmental Management Plan (MEMP).
+In accordance with Reference A, a MEMP is to be implemented for Seddon Range.
+As this is an NZDF requirement, WRSC Range Control is the point of contact for any MEMP issues.

-The CoF consists of the core distribution, unintentional aiming error, variable weather conditions, wind estimation error and wrong target error. - 18.
-Point of Contact.
-For the range controlling authority, daily range administration and range bookings, contact Range Control HQ Wellington Regional Support Centre on (04) 527 5135 or 027 292 9883.
+- 25. Points of Contact.
+The following is provided for contact purposes: - a.
+WRSC Range Control.
+For daily range administration and range bookings, contact can be made with Range Control HQ Wellington Regional Support Centre on (04) 527 5135 or 027 292 9883. - b.
+WRSC Duty Complex.
+For reporting emergencies, intrusions into the range or its danger area, uplifting range keys and general enquiries, contact can be made with the Duty Complex on (04) 527 5115.